Content strategy: 10 ways to use ChatGPT with headless CMS

 Now that you are familiar with the key elements of structured content, it's time to get familiar with BCMS's features that support structured content architecture.

 For efficient structured content, you need content modeling.
-BCMS features make it easier to the process of designing data structures for your content.
+BCMS features make the process of designing data structures for your content easier.

 There are five main BCMS features: templates, entries, widgets, groups, and properties.